Name: Michael ‘Papaw’ Chambers

 Chambers was captured by a security camera at the Quinlan Walmart store, located at 8801 State Highway 34 South.
 He can be seen entering the store, making a purchase, and then exiting the store.
-He has never been seen or heard from again.
+He hasn’t been seen or heard from since.

 Michael Chambers was living in Quinlan, Texas at the time he disappeared.
 He married his second wife, Rebecca Chambers, in 1980.
 The couple adopted two boys, and he has two daughters from a previous marriage.

 After 36 years of service as a firefighter, Chambers retired from Dallas Fire Rescue in 2008.
 He was in good health, and wasn’t known to have any medical or mental disabilities.

 Chambers was a car enthusiast and a member of The Texas Most Wanted car restoration group.
 After his retirement, he could be found working on and restoring old classic cars in his workshop most of the day.

 Known to his grandchildren as ‘Papaw’, he was a well respected member of the community and family man with nine grandchildren and six great-grandchildren.